Shivam2101s/Eva-Translate/README.md

 # Eva-Translate

-Eva Translate is a translating tool , it converts written or spoken words into text, which is immediately displayed on the screen and user can translate it in different languages and alse hear it's correct pronunciation.
+Eva Translate is a translating tool , user can converts text from one language to another and also hear it's correct pronunciation.
+It also have speech to text feature through which user can type by speaking and translate it.

 ## This website is hosted on Netlify
-Link to visit site:-
+Link to visit site:- evatranslate.netlify.app

 ## Glimpse of the project
 <img src="https://imgdb.in/j9Zr.jpg" width="100%" height="auto" />